How did you learn about love?02 Jun 2020, Posted by Work as Love in Action in

 The past is always present

-When I begin a long leadership programme and also at the start of the 2 year MSc I work on, I generally begin with asking people to produce a leadership lifeline, or timeline.
+When I begin a long leadership programme, a new coaching relationship or a piece of team development, and also at the start of the 2 year MSc I work on, I generally begin with asking people to produce a leadership lifeline, or timeline.
 ‘Going back right to the time of your birth – and maybe even before – and coming right up to the present day, what has shaped you to become the leader you are today?’

 That’s maybe no great surprise to you (although it is to many participants who are sometimes deeply struck by how the threads of the past find their way into their present…) and much in the literature bears this out.
+And of course, it’s the basis for psychodynamic work.
 For example, Riane Esler, in her latest work explores how we might create cultures that are not based on domination and identifies the crucial importance of the early years of life in this .
 She says ‘that what people in society consider normal or abnormal, moral or immoral, and even possible or impossible is profoundly affected by the kinds of relationships children experience and observe’.

 It’s argued (although maybe not by geneticists) that we learn pretty much most things from our primary caregivers – our birth parents or adopted parents – and also our surrogate parents like nannies, grandparents or even Boarding Schools if we spent sufficient time with them in our early years.
 Although this isn’t only the kind of learning where Mum says ‘love means x’ but the sort of learning that we absorb through what we see and experience.